 The average household’s monthly earnings are S/.
 470.2 and the poverty line is estimated on S/.
 352. Based on data from NHS 48.6% of households are poor for year 2019 and thus risk-prone because of their economic vulnerabilities.

 Rentería et al. (2021) found a strong statistical correlation between risk classification for different disaster types that support the hypothesis of ‘similar vulnerability dynamics between disasters.
 This means that, at the household level, if a household is at risk of being affected by floods, then is very likely that it is also affected by landslides.
-The mechanism that explains this correlation is vulnerability conditions that are shared by these households.
+The mechanism that explains this correlation is the vulnerability conditions shared by these households.

-Considering this evidence, it is reasonable to operationalize the target variable as in Equation 1: equal to one when household is at risk of being affected by a disaster triggered by cold waves or severe winter conditions.
+Considering this evidence, it seems reasonable to operationalize the target variable as in Equation 1: equal to one when the household is at risk of being affected by a disaster triggered by cold waves or severe winter conditions.
 Supervised learning will use this variable as the target for the classification problem.